zainabch123/react-gmail-props/README.md

 ## Extra Challenge

-- Get the emails to open and display an email using **conditional rendering** and a component similar to day one.
+- Get the emails to open and display an email using **conditional rendering** and a component similar to day one
-- You'll need to use the state to keep track of which email is selected and you'll need a component to display the email.
+- You'll need to use the state to keep track of which email is selected and you'll need a component to display the email
 - Add a back button so users can return to their inbox